uphiago/pok3mon/README.md

    - Monitors success/failure, outputs logs from SSM.

 --------------------------------------------------------------------------------
-## 7. Reliability (SRE) & Observability
+## 7. Reliability & Observability (NEEDS REVIEW, NOT IMPLEMENTED)

-1. **Recommended SLIs/SLOs**:
+1. **SLIs/SLOs**:   ATTENTION!
+NOT IMPLEMENTED YET
    - Availability: target 99% container uptime per month.
    - Error Rate: keep 5xx errors under 1% of total requests.

 2. **Logs**:
    - By default, you can check Docker logs on the EC2 instance using `docker logs <pok3mon-container-id>`.
    - Alternatively, you can attach CloudWatch or another logging solution for long-term analysis and alerting.

-3. **Alerts**:
+3. **Alerts**: ATTENTION!
+NOT IMPLEMENTED YET
-   - Adding CloudWatch Alarms on CPU usage or container exit codes is straightforward.
+   - Adding CloudWatch Alarms on CPU usage or container exit codes.
    - For sophisticated monitoring (APM, traces), consider third-party services or more advanced AWS features (e.g., ECS, EKS, or CloudWatch Container Insights).

 --------------------------------------------------------------------------------
 ## 8. Next Steps / Recommendations

 1. **Expand Test Coverage**: Current coverage is partial; add more Vitest tests to improve reliability.
 2. **Production-Grade Deployment**: For high availability, we can also consider AWS ECS Fargate or EKS.
 3. **Security**: Use a credential helper to avoid storing Docker credentials in plain text.
 4. **Terraform Modularization**: Break out resources into smaller modules if the infrastructure grows complex.
 5. **Environment Replication**: Provision isolated copies of critical components for dev, stg and prod to guarantee environment parity and avoid configuration drift (sorry about dev+stg, time gap issue xD).